 Let’s face it.
 Saving isn’t one of the most exciting things to do.
 After working hard, most of us would rather take a vacation or buy a shiny new gadget right?
 Although saving may not be fun, it is well worth it to save financial stress down the line.
 This is where an emergency fund comes in!

 Things happen in life where you realize you need to cut back on expenses.
 This happened to me last summer.
-Long story short, my monthly expenses were going to increase by about $150 a month.
+The roommate that I signed a lease with for 2 years decided that he was going to move out in order to buy a house.
+Even though he agreed to pay his half of the rent and a small portion of a few other bills, I was still left with the short end of the stick.
+My monthly expenses were going to increase by about $150 a month.
 Although $150 a month doesn’t seem like a whole lot, times that by 12 months in a year and you have a yearly increase of $1800.
 Once the increase of $1800 per year really sunk in, I realized I needed to do something to lower my other expenses.

-My first and best attempt at cutting back on my expenses was tackling my auto insurance.
+My first and best attempt at cutting back on my expenses was to tackle my auto insurance.
 Despite my clean credit report and driving record, my monthly policy was $135.
 I immediately got to work to try to lower the bill.